KAYAKING TERMINOLOGY – NAMES AND WHAT THEY MEAN OR WHAT THEY ARE FOR

 Perimeter Line – Also sometimes called deck lines.
 This is a non-stretchy (static) line used to grab the boat from the water.
 They should be loose enough that you can easily slide four fingers under them to grab but not so loose that your gear gets tangled in them.
 Some people add plastic or wooden beads to their deck lines so they stand off the deck a fraction of an inch and are easier to grab, especially with gloved hands.
-Perimeter lines usually are reflective as a safety measure.
+Perimeter lines usually are reflective as a safety feature.

 Thigh braces or pads – an extension of the coaming into the cockpit or a shaped piece of foam.
 You slightly lift your knees and/or thighs up against them to brace yourself in the cockpit for better control.
 SOTs have optional thigh straps that can be added to accomplish the same thing.

 Scupper – in SOTs scuppers are holes that go all the way through the hull allowing water to drain from the cockpit and bow and/or stern wells back into the water.
 These holes can be closed with scupper plugs.
 Normally you’ll want to leave the scuppers open to take advantage of this self-bailing function, but if the water gets choppy or you are carrying a heavy load, you may find water being forced up into your cockpit and/or wells.
 So make sure you have a few scupper plugs of the correct size with you to stop up the holes if you need to.

-Sit-inside Kayak (or SINK or Sit-in) – a kayak (like the one pictured above) where you sit inside a cockpit formed by the hull and the deck.
+Sit-inside Kayak (or SINK or Sit-in) – a kayak where you sit inside a cockpit formed by the hull and the deck.
 The cockpit may be just a bit larger than your hips or it may extend almost to your ankles.
 There are solo (1-person), tandem (2 people) and even triple (3 people) versions available.
 Sit-insides tend to be narrower that SOTs, running from 20 inches wide for a racing boat to around 30 inches wide for some recreational models.
 (See Choosing a Kayak for more info on the different types of kayaks.)